zebra314/DD2415-Safe-Robot-Planning-and-Control/presentation/tut3-Concept.md

 # Tutorial 3 - Concept

+## Regular Languages

+- a set of strings that can be recognized by a finite automaton

 ## Labeled Transition System, LTS

 - a tuple $T = (S, Act, δ, I, AP, L)$